Skip to contents

 quiet

 A logical value.
-If TRUE, suppresses messages.
-Defaults to FALSE.
+If TRUE, suppresses installer messages and warnings.
 Defaults to FALSE.

 verbose